httpwg/http-extensions/draft-ietf-httpbis-secondary-server-certs.md

 proving possession of the private key corresponding to the end-entity certificate.

-A server sends a SERVER_CERTIFICATE frame on stream 0 for HTTP/2 and on the control stream for HTTP/3.
 The client is permitted to make subsequent requests for resources upon receipt of a SERVER_CERTIFICATE frame without further action from the server.

 Upon receiving a complete series of SERVER_CERTIFICATE frames, the receiver may validate the Exported Authenticator value by using the exported authenticator